Teenage brains are drawn to popular social media challenges – here’s how parents can get their kids to think twice

-Then came the ice bucket challenge, which raised an estimated $115 million for ALS research.
+Then came the ice bucket challenge, which raised an estimated US$115 million for ALS research.

 In recent years, social media challenges have grown more popular – and more dangerous, leading to serious injuries and even deaths.
 It’s not hard to see why.
 The milk crate challenge dares people to walk or run across a loosely stacked pyramid of milk crates, the Tide pod challenge involves eating laundry detergent pods, and the Benadryl challenge encourages taking six or more doses of over-the-counter allergy medication all at once.